Finite-sample performance of the maximum likelihood estimator in logistic regression: Introduction

-In short, this result provides necessary and sufficient conditions on the sample size $n$ (up to numerical constant factors) for the MLE to exist with high probability, and shows that in the regime where the MLE exists, it achieves non-asymptotically the same risk as predicted by the asymptotic behavior~\eqref{eq:lowdim-asymptotic-mle} for fixed $B,d, \delta$ and $n \to \infty$.
+In short, this result provides necessary and sufficient conditions on the sample size $n$ (up to numerical constant factors) for the MLE to exist with high probability, and shows that in the regime where the MLE exists, it achieves non-asymptotically the same risk as predicted by the asymptotic behavior~\eqref{eq:lowdim-asymptotic-mle} for fixed $\b,d, \delta$ and $n \to \infty$.

-The previous result implies in particular that, if $n \gg B d$, then the MLE exists with probability at least $1 - \exp \big( - \frac{n}{c' B} \big)$ for some constant $c'$, and that this estimate is optimal.
-This provides a quantitative version of the convergence to $1$ in the phase transition~\eqref{eq:phase-transition-mle} from Candès and Sur~\cite{candes2020phase}.
-On the other hand, in the regime where $n\ll B d$, Theorem~\ref{thm:gaussian-well-specified} only shows that the probability of existence of the MLE is bounded by a constant (say, $1/2$), rather than converging to $0$ as in the phase transition~\eqref{eq:phase-transition-mle}.
-We therefore complement Theorem~\ref{thm:gaussian-well-specified} by a result on non-existence of the MLE (Theorem~\ref{thm:strong-non-existence}), which states that if $n \ll B d / \kappa$ for some $\kappa \geq 1$, then
+The previous result implies in particular that, if $n \gg \b d$, then the MLE exists with probability at least $1 - \exp \big( - \frac{n}{c' \b} \big)$ for some constant $c'$, and that this estimate is optimal.
+This provides a quantitative version of the convergence to $1$ in the phase transition~\eqref{eq:phase-transition-mle} from~\cite{candes2020phase}.
+On the other hand, in the regime where $n\ll \b d$, Theorem~\ref{thm:gaussian-well-specified} only shows that the probability of existence of the MLE is bounded by a constant (say, $1/2$), rather than converging to $0$ as in the phase transition~\eqref{eq:phase-transition-mle}.
+We therefore complement Theorem~\ref{thm:gaussian-well-specified} by a result on non-existence of the MLE (Theorem~\ref{thm:strong-non-existence}), which states that if $n \ll \b d / \kappa$ for some $\kappa \geq 1$, then for some constant $c$,

-for some constant $c$.
-This can be seen as a quantitative version of the convergence to $0$ in the phase transition~\eqref{eq:phase-transition-mle} from~\cite{candes2020phase}.
+This can be seen as a quantitative version of the convergence to $0$ in the phase transition~\eqref{eq:phase-transition-mle}.

 \parag{Regular design, well-specified model}